About the course

 You will also need an honours degree to satisfy entry requirements.
 This can be in any field and we will accept applicants with any degree classification, including a third.

 We are looking for passionate, exceptional individuals who want to truly inspire future generations.
 If you are a practical learner who likes to roll their sleeves up and get stuck in, then this is the course for you!
 Our trainees spend on average 40 more days in the classroom than other University based routes, meaning you are better prepared for your NQT year.
-Our continued 100% employability rate reflects this.
 If you are an ambitious, creative learner and want to discover your true potential to be an inspirational primary teacher then you are the person for us!

 Successful applicants will be subject to an enhanced DBS and other safeguarding checks.

 Please be aware that central training is in Lincoln, so if you live outside of this region you will need to travel to training.
-However, we do encourage trainees to car share where possible.
+However, we do encourage trainees to car share where possible to save costs.

 About the training provider